-What is Electrostatic Discharge (ESD)?
+What Is Electrostatic Discharge (Esd)?

-What is ESD and How Do We Protect Our Computers From it?
+What Is Esd and How Do We Protect Our Computers from It?

-You might have heard or read that before you work on the internal components of the computer, like when you are performing an upgrade, you must observe the ESD precautions.
+You might have heard or read that before you work on the internal components of the computer like when you are performing an upgrade, you must observe the ESD precautions.

 So what is this ESD?
 ESD is an acronym for Electrostatic Discharge.
 It is a rapid transfer of static charge between two objects with different potentials especially when they come into contact or close proximity.

-For an ESD event to occur, it requires a build up of Electrostatic charge.
+For an ESD event to occur, it requires a build-up of Electrostatic charge.
 This electrostatic charge is created when different materials rub together, one of the materials ending up being positively charged and the other negatively charged.

 When this electrostatic charge comes into contact with the right material, it is transferred and an ESD event occurs.
 This charge is the one that destroys the electronic components because the intense heat generated can melt or vaporize the tiny parts of the component.

-Symbol for Electrostatic Sensitive Protected Device
+Symbol of Electrostatic Sensitive Protected Device

-How Electrostatic Discharge is Created
+How Electrostatic Discharge Is Created

-Humans generate high levels of static charges in their bodies, a good evidence being the shock we experience when walking on a carpet and touching something metallic like a doorknob.
+Humans generate high levels of static charges in their bodies, good evidence being the shock we experience when walking on a carpet and touching something metallic like a doorknob.

-For humans, in order to feel a static shock, most people need at least about 3,000-4,000V on their body, while for an electronic component it may only take 100V, or even less, to cause a considerable damage.
+For humans, in order to feel a static shock, most people need at least about 3,000-4,000V on their body, while for an electronic component it may only take 100V, or even less, to cause considerable damage.
 This level of voltage can be nearly continuously present on our bodies without us knowing it or feeling any effects.

-If two objects that have different voltages (potential) approach each other closely enough to touch, or are placed in close proximity a charge may pass from one of the object to the other in a fast electrostatic discharge.
+If two objects that have different voltages (potential) approach each other closely enough to touch, or are placed in close proximity a charge may pass from one of the objects to the other in a fast electrostatic discharge.

 While this process only lasts a microsecond or less, the peak discharge current can be several Amps and the peak power can be in the kilowatt range!
 If subjected to ESD sensitive components like memory, processor, chip-sets etc, that high voltage destroys them.
 ESD is actually the major cause of semiconductor device failures in the electronic field.

-This Symbol Denotes Devices is Susceptible to ESD Damage
+This Symbol Denotes Devices Is Susceptible to Esd Damage

-What Causes ESD?
+What Causes Esd?